Landing at Kip's Bay: Landing

 General Putnam had come north with some of his troops when the landing began.
 After briefly conferring with Washington about the risk of entrapment to his forces in the city, he rode south to lead their retreat.
 Abandoning supplies and equipment that would slow them down, his column, under the guidance of his aide Aaron Burr, marched north along the Hudson.
-The forced march of Putnam's men was so quick, and the British advance sufficiently slow, that only the last companies in Putnam's column skirmished with the advancing British.
+The forced march of Putnam's men was so quick, and the British advance sufficiently slow, that only the last companies in Putnam's column skirmished with the advancing British, including Alexander Hamilton's artillery.
 When Putnam and his men marched into the main camp at Harlem after dark, they were greeted by cheers, having been given up for lost.
 Henry Knox arrived later after a narrow escape made possible by seizing a boat on the Hudson and he too received an excited and enthusiastic greeting, and was even embraced by Washington.

 Aftermath

 The British were welcomed by the remaining New York City population, pulling down the Continental Army flag and raising the Union Flag.
 Howe, who had wanted to capture New York quickly and with minimal bloodshed, considered the invasion a complete success.
 Not wanting to continue battling with the Americans that day, Howe stopped his troops short of Harlem.

 Washington was extremely angry with his troops' conduct, calling their actions "shameful" and "scandalous".
 The Connecticut militia, who already had a poor reputation, were labeled cowards and held to blame for the rout.
 However, others were more circumspect, such as General William Heath, who said, "The wounds received on Long Island were yet bleeding; and the officers, if not the men, knew that the city was not to be defended."
-If the Connecticut men would have stayed to defend York Island under the withering cannon fire and in the face of overwhelming force, they would have been annihilated.
+If the Connecticut men had stayed to defend York Island under the withering cannon fire and in the face of overwhelming force, they would have been annihilated.

 The next day, September 16, there was further fighting when a clash of outposts escalated into a running battle below Washington's lines on Harlem Heights.
 After several hours exchange of musketry, the forces engaged returned to their start lines, and the position of the two armies on Manhattan remained relatively unchanged for the next two months.
-Having held their own against picked British troops, the American army received a much needed boost to their morale after the debâcle of the previous day, while the British acquired a renewed respect for the American ability to stand and fight.
+Having held their own against picked British troops, the American army received a much needed boost to their morale after the debacle of the previous day, while the British acquired a renewed respect for the American ability to stand and fight.